 If the current trend continues, we can expect to see even more regulations halted or reversed when it comes to safety in the trucking industry.
 It is unknown what the current administration hopes to accomplish by rolling back these protective measures and insights, but that may be made known in the coming months.

 In the meantime, you can take steps to ensure your own safety as a professional truck driver.
-By making sure your emergency roadside protection coverage is up to date, you can rest easy knowing that someone has your back in the event of an accident.
+By making sure your semi-truck roadside assistance plan is up to date, you can rest easy knowing that someone has your back in the event of an accident.
 Call our team today to discuss the ways in which we can assist you in choosing the right protection package for your needs.
 We can review your current policy or, if necessary, help you choose your first.
 Reach out to our team today or browse our website to discover more about what we can offer you.